 Studio Sutherland, and Norwich Alumni

-This piece was an explorative design, inspired by Slovak headdresses and cloth.
-Fine Art work by Scarlett Morley showing a small mixed media sculpture, made from clay, aluminium wire and found metal objects.
-Games Art & Design work by Kalen Mercer showing a space station orbiting a black hole with rotating rings and a gyroscopic core at its centre A brand identity by Clara Merriman View work by Cory Nurse
+Ozmig Poster by Sky Lloyd This piece was an explorative design, inspired by Slovak headdresses and cloth.
+Projected film installation about an eel knight and princess with mixed media sculpture using sand, Corriedale wool, EVA foam, sequins, marigolds and fabric.
+BA Illustration work by Lily Pfeil showing a drawing in green coloured pencil of a historically dressed woman surrounded by flowers and arches.
+Games Art & Design work by Kalen Mercer showing a space station orbiting a black hole with rotating rings and a gyroscopic core at its centre